OriHoch/django-oscar-demo/demo/4.custom-pricing/README.md

 Let's start with the dashboard -

-* look at previous step (3)
-  * edit a product variant
-  * we want just to have a price field available there which will be automatically used as the cost price
+* we want just to have a cost price and available stock fields available as part of product detail (not in stockrecord)

 The dashboard uses html templates, so let's find the product edit template